yohasebe/openai-chat-api-workflow/README.md

 <kbd><img width="800" src="./docs/img/code.png"></kbd>

-## More Specific Commands
+## Specialized Commands

-These are features mainly based on OpenAI's example usage of its Chat API.
-The user-specified values to the following user settings are ignored when running these commands:
+These commands primarily utilize OpenAI's recommended uses for the Chat API.
+Note: User-specified values for the following settings are disregarded when executing these commands:

 - `temperature`
 - `frequency_penalty`